-Because revenue from solar facilities is very seasonal (much higher in the summer than in the winter), and because the timing of solar bond issuance does not necessarily coincide with refinancing or other capital requirements, CSA 4 has established an agreement with 227118 Holdings Ltd. (owned and controlled by Mike Brigham, President of SolarShare), as a source of working capital.
-Up to \$5,000,000 is available from this facility at a rate of 3.5%.
+Because revenue from solar facilities is very seasonal (much higher in the summer than in the winter), and because the timing of Solar Bond issuance does not necessarily coincide with refinancing or other capital requirements, CSA 4 has established an agreement with 227118 Holdings Ltd. (owned and controlled by Mike Brigham, President of SolarShare), as a source of working capital.
+Up to \$5,000,000 is available from this facility.
 The facility is unsecured and is subordinate to Debt Financing and Solar Bonds.
 The facility may be cancelled or withdrawn at the discretion of the lender.
 Please see Schedule L - 227118 Holdings Ltd. Operating (Credit) Line for a copy of the credit agreement.